nwainwright2/csc412-f23-devenv/docker/README.md

 Disadvantages of Docker:

 * Docker does not offer a graphical environment.
-You will need to run all CS 300 programs exclusively in the terminal.
+You will need to run all CSC 412 programs exclusively in the terminal.
 * Docker technology is less user-friendly than virtual machines.
 You’ll have to type weird commands.
 * You won’t get the fun, different feeling of a graphical Linux desktop,